 "Popularity" of a certain field of collecting often comes with publicity.
 What brought modern public attention to white wares as a group, was as I see it J.P.
 Donelly's book "Blanc-de-Chine", through which he helped collectors to identify their pieces.

-A second important factor was the fame of the Carl Kempe Collection, formerly at the Swedish Ekolsund Castle, now at the Museum of Art and Far Eastern Antiquities in Ulricehamn.
-(See my Links page for further on this Museum.)
+A second important factor was the fame of the Carl Kempe Collection, formerly at the Swedish Ekolsund Castle.

 Recent books does not focus very much on Blanc-de-chine and as it seems to me, a lot - not to say the most - of what we call "Kangxi period Blanc-de-chine from Fujian" is actually Qianlong or later period pieces from the Jingdezhen kilns in Jiangxi province.
 Take a look at the small sacrificial bowl to the right.
 This is how an early 18th century, Dehua, Blanc-de-chine piece should look like.
 As a further significant feature we also have a molded foot rim.
 Compare this piece with the dead white Jingdezhen pieces, and you will see what I mean.

-Just avoid paying "Kangxi period Blanc-de-chine" prices for "Qianlong and later, Jingdezhen ware" pieces :-)
+Just avoid paying "Kangxi period Blanc-de-chine" prices for modern slip cast white ware pieces.

 I read with great interest your Q&A writeup on Blanc-de-chine.
 Your writeup seems to indicate that Blanc-de-chine from Fujian has a slightly creamier look than pure white.